tryton/trytond/doc/topics/triggers.rst

 ========

-Triggers allow to define methods of :class:`trytond.model.model.Model` that are called when one of those events happen to a record:
+Triggers allow to define methods of :class:`trytond.model.model.Model` that are called at the end of the transaction when one of those events happen to a
+record:

 * On Creation
 * On Modification